 Prosthetic Feet

-Today’s more sophisticated feet, which add more functions, are secured inside a cosmetic shell.
-Most people never see their prosthetic foot without this exterior shell.
-The cosmetic shell, which stretches around the foot prosthesis and is held in place and serves the purpose of making the prosthesis look like with an anatomical foot and it also fills the space in the shoe.
+Today's advanced legs, which offer more functionality, are found in a cosmetic shell.
+Most people will never see their prosthetic leg without its outer shell.
+A cosmetic cover that extends around the prosthetic leg and holds it in place, the purpose of which is to give the prosthesis the appearance of an anatomical leg and fill the space of the shoe.

 Prosthetic Foot

-Prosthetic feet are designed to meet the needs that fit the lifestyle and activity level of the users.
-Here are some factors to consider.
+Prosthetic feet are designed according to needs that suit the user's lifestyle and activity level.

-Materials: The materials in a prosthetic foot differ by activity level/ mobility class.
-Wood, plastic and foam are usually found in feet designed for individuals who have low activity levels and require stability.
-Carbon fiber feet meet the functional needs for shock absorption and energy efficiency, and are lightweight as well.
+Materials: Prosthetic feet materials vary by activity level/movement category.
+Wood, plastic and foam are commonly found in legs designed for people with limited mobility who need stability.
+Carbon fiber legs meet the functional needs of shock absorption and energy efficiency, and are also lightweight.

-Comfort: A prosthetic foot has to feel good and to meet all the activity goals.
-Comfort allows the user to be more active, and the function of the prosthetic foot directly affects comfort.
+Comfort: The prosthetic leg should be good and meet all performance goals.
+Comfort allows the user to be more active, and the work of the prosthetic leg directly affects comfort.

-Function: Prosthetic feet must act as a shock absorber as they strike their heel to the ground, adapt to uneven terrain, provide a smooth rollover from heel to toe, and provide a rigid lever for propelling forward when they finish their step (“toe-off”).
+Function: The foot prosthesis must act as a shock absorber when the heel hits the ground, adapt to uneven terrain and ensure smooth rolling. from heel to toe and provides a rigid lever to push forward when they stop their gait ("toe off").

-Multi-axial motion: Some prosthetic feet are designed to mimic the ankle, which allows the foot to move in multiple planes.
-Multi-axial motion is needed to walk comfortably and confidently on uneven ground, when your foot must adapt to whatever it encounters.
+Multi axial Motion: Some prosthesis are designed to mimic the ankle, allowing the foot to move in multiple planes.
+Walking comfortably and confidently on uneven ground requires multi-axial movement as your foot adapts to what it encounters.

-Energy storage: A foot made with carbon fiber for energy storage acts as a spring, compressing as you apply weight and propelling you forward as your foot rolls, returning energy to your step as the spring releases.
+Energy storage: To store energy, the carbon fiber foot acts as a spring, compressing your weight and propelling you forward.
+As the foot bend forward, returning energy to your stride as the spring releases.

-Body weight: Prosthetic feet are designed for a specific weight range.
-To ensure that a prosthetic foot performs well for the user, choose the one suited to their body weight class.
+Body weight: Prosthesis are designed for a specific weight.
+To ensure that the prosthetic leg works well for the user, choose the appropriate one for their weight class.

-Clearance: When the user stands, a prosthesis fills the space between the residual limb and the floor.
-It is designed to add only the length needed to equate or balance the other leg.
-Most prosthetic feet are 2 to 7 inches in height.
-Consequently, a limb loss near the ankle may limit some options to low-profile prosthetic feet.
+Transition: When the user stands, the prosthesis fills the space between the residual limb and the floor.
+It is designed to add the length needed to flatten or balance the other leg.
+Most prosthetic legs are between 2 and 7 inches long.
+As a result, losing a limb near the ankle can limit some low-profile prosthetic legs.

-Preferred Foot shell and the Colours: Shells can be ordered in colors to match the skin tone, in a range of sizes and often with a split toe for wearing sandals.
-Low-end shells may lack detail, such as toes, and may be attached to the prosthetic foot.
-At the high end, the toes and skin colors are more realistic.
-If the activity level is 3 or 4, one needs to look for a foot with a shell that can be replaced once it’s worn out completely due to high end, impact levels and usage.
+Recommended covers and colors: Covers can be ordered in colors to match the skin tone, in different sizes and often divided.
+Flip flops Inexpensive shells may lack details such as toes and may be attached to a prosthetic leg.
+Above, the toes and skin colors are more realistic.
+Activity level 3 or 4 should look for a durable leg that can be completely replaced after wear due to sharp edge, impact level and use.

-Price: The price of prosthetic feet generally rises with the activity level because additional functionality translates to more structure and more expensive materials.
-Before making a final selection, make sure the prosthetic foot of choice will enable the end user to increase or maintain their activity level, work a longer day and lead an active and dynamic life.
+Cost: Prosthetic legs tend to be more expensive with activity level, as more functionality means more structure. and more expensive materials.
+Before making a final choice, make sure that the prosthetic leg you choose allows the end user to increase or maintain activity, longer working hours and an active and dynamic life.

 ASK THE EXPERT